mina-deploy/mina-docs/source/deploying.md

     task :deploy do
       deploy do
         # Put things that prepare the empty release folder here.
-        # Commands queued here will be ran on a new release directory.
+        # Commands queued here will be run on a new release directory.
         invoke :'git:clone'
         invoke :'bundle:install'